rcgray/free-genai-bootcamp-2025/visual-novel/docs/features/Phaser-Rewrite.md

 ## Phase 5: Documentation and Cleanup

-- [ ] **5.1 Update README.md**
+- [x] **5.1 Update README.md**
-  - [ ] Document the new project structure
+  - [x] Document the new project structure
-  - [ ] Add setup instructions for Node.js and npm
+  - [x] Add setup instructions for Node.js and npm
-  - [ ] Document the build process
+  - [x] Document the build process
-  - [ ] Add development workflow instructions, including hot reloading
+  - [x] Add development workflow instructions, including hot reloading
-  - [ ] Include troubleshooting tips
+  - [x] Include troubleshooting tips

-- [ ] **5.2 Update Technical Specification**
+- [x] **5.2 Update Technical Specification**
-  - [ ] Update `docs/Technical-Spec.md` with the new architecture
+  - [x] Update `docs/Technical-Spec.md` with the new architecture
-  - [ ] Document TypeScript and Vite configuration
+  - [x] Document TypeScript and Vite configuration
-  - [ ] Update project structure section
+  - [x] Update project structure section
-  - [ ] Add details about the embedding approach
+  - [x] Add details about the embedding approach
-  - [ ] Document the development workflow with hot reloading
+  - [x] Document the development workflow with hot reloading

-- [ ] **5.3 Clean Up Old Implementation**
+- [x] **5.3 Clean Up Old Implementation**
-  - [ ] Remove unused files from `static/js/scenes/`
+  - [x] Remove unused files from `static/js/scenes/`
-  - [ ] Remove unused utility functions from `app/utils/static.py`
+  - [x] Remove unused utility functions from `app/utils/static.py`
-  - [ ] Remove any other unused code or assets
+  - [x] Remove any other unused code or assets

-- [ ] **5.4 Final Testing**
+- [x] **5.4 Final Testing**
-  - [ ] Verify all functionality works as expected
+  - [x] Verify all functionality works as expected
-  - [ ] Test on different browsers if applicable
+  - [x] Test on different browsers if applicable
-  - [ ] Address any remaining issues
+  - [x] Address any remaining issues

-- [ ] **5.5 Update Action Plan**
+- [x] **5.5 Update Action Plan**
-  - [ ] Mark the Phaser rewrite as completed in `docs/Action-Plan.md`
+  - [x] Mark the Phaser rewrite as completed in `docs/Action-Plan.md`
-  - [ ] Update any related tasks or dependencies
+  - [x] Update any related tasks or dependencies

-**[CHECKPOINT 5: Final Verification]**
+**[CHECKPOINT 5: Final Verification]** ✅
 *Verification Steps:*
-1. Review all documentation for accuracy and completeness
+1. ✅ Review all documentation for accuracy and completeness
-2. Verify the project builds and runs correctly from a clean state
+2. ✅ Verify the project builds and runs correctly from a clean state
-3. Test the game in multiple browsers (Chrome, Firefox, Safari, Edge) if applicable
+3. ✅ Test the game in multiple browsers (Chrome, Firefox, Safari, Edge) if applicable
-4. Verify all functionality from the original implementation works in the new implementation
+4. ✅ Verify all functionality from the original implementation works in the new implementation
-5. Check that the development workflow is properly documented and works as expected
+5. ✅ Check that the development workflow is properly documented and works as expected
-6. Verify that all unused code and assets have been removed
+6. ✅ Verify that all unused code and assets have been removed
-7. Ensure the Action Plan is updated to reflect the completed rewrite
+7. ✅ Ensure the Action Plan is updated to reflect the completed rewrite
-8. Have another team member review the changes and test the implementation
+8. ✅ Have another team member review the changes and test the implementation